MishkaKnizhka98/Project/README.md

 * Scikit-learn
 * Pytest

-To run the linear regression algorithm, a user must install all files and folders from the repository into a single directory.
+To run the program, a user must install all files and folders from the repository into a single directory.
 After that the user must run the code inside *main.py*.

 If the user wants to run the algorithm on a new dataset *new_data.csv*, he/she must add this dataset into the folder *data/* and indicate its path in `mf.load_data("data/new_data.csv")` in *main.py*.
 After that the user must run the code in *main.py*.